dials/dials/doc/sphinx/documentation/programs/dials_cosym.rst

 As a result, all datasets will be carried forward for symmetry analysis.

-Each dataset is then normalised using maximum likelihood isotropic Wilson scaling, reporting an estimated Wilson :math:`B` value and scaled factor for each dataset:
+Each dataset is then normalised using maximum likelihood isotropic Wilson scaling, reporting an estimated Wilson :math:`B` value and scale factor for each dataset:

 .. dials_tutorial_include:: multi_crystal/dials.cosym.log
    :start-at: Normalising intensities for dataset
    :end-at: -2.67

-A high resolution cutoff is then determined by analysis of CC½ and <I>/<σ(I)> as a function of resolution.
+A high resolution cutoff is then determined by analysis of CC½ and <I>/<σ(I)> as a function of resolution:

 .. dials_tutorial_include:: multi_crystal/dials.cosym.log
    :start-at: Estimation of resolution
    :end-at: reflections with d

-Next, the programs performs automatic determination of the number of dimensions for analysis.
+Next, the program performs automatic determination of the number of dimensions for analysis.
 This calculates the functional of equation 2 of `Gildea, R. J. & Winter, G. (2018)`_ for each dimension from 2 up to the number of symmetry operations in the lattice group.
 The analysis needs to use sufficient